QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-references.md

 ------------------

-We're introducing a new kind of object: the limited reference, introduced by the reserved word `limited` in from of the type indication.
+We're introducing a new kind of object: the limited reference, introduced by the reserved word `limited` in front of the type indication.
 A limited reference is a reference that "owns" its value.
-Its value cannot be assigned.
+Its value cannot be assigned or copied - it is moved.
-When used between limited references, the assignment operation is modified to a move operation.
 For example:

 ```Ada
    type A is access all Integer;